litentry/litentry-docs/src/registrar/registrar.md

 It is the time to interact with the Litentry's verification bot by submitting the judgment request to the Litentry Registrar.

 ### Judgement Request
 Go to Developer->Extrinsic and select your account to submit the identity -> requestJudgement(reg_index, max_fee) transaction.
 This will request the registrar to validate the information you set on-chain earlier.
 The reg_index is the index of the registrar.
 For Litentry, use XX.
 The max_fee is the amount KSM to pay the registrar.
-For Litentry Registrar use 0.04 KSM.
+Litentry Registrar service fee is 0.04 KSM.

 <p align="center">
 <img src="./registrar5.png" alt="litentryReggistrar" width="75%" /></p>